 More details about the Peer Review process

-Reviewing Stance: In general, we see the PanSIG Journal as an opportunity for PanSIG presenters to share what they presented at the conference to a wider audience.
+In general, we see the PanSIG Journal as an opportunity for PanSIG presenters to share what they presented at the conference to a wider audience.
 It is also a chance for professional development for many JALT members.
 As such, we ask that reviews are, as much as possible, constructive rather than evaluative.
 Please try to focus your comments on how the paper could be improved.
-A balanced review identifying positive and negative points with suggestions how to improve a paper, rather than a review which only identifies flaws, will be much more helpful as the author and editor move forward;
+A balanced review identifying positive and negative points with suggestions on how to improve a paper, rather than a review that only identifies flaws, will be much more helpful as the author and editor move forward;

 Remember that authors will revise their papers based on your reviews so the more comprehensive the review, the more helpful it will be.
 We focus on helping authors improve their papers rather than acting as an accept-reject gatekeeper.
 Of course, you may still recommend that the article be declined, but it will be more helpful for the author if you explain your reasons for doing so.
 Reasons for recommending rejection would include a flawed premise or methodology that cannot be rectified through revision.

-Review Contents: The PanSIG journal review template uses a 5-point Likert scale form for various categories of information such as significance, clarity, organization, strength of research methods, teaching approach etc. Please refer to the template closely and organize your review and comments around the different points outlined in the attached template.
+The PanSIG journal review template uses a 5-point Likert scale form for various categories of information such as significance, clarity, organization, strength of research methods, teaching approach etc. Please refer to the template closely and organize your review and comments around the different points outlined in the attached template.

-Sample Reviews: Before you begin reviewing, please feel free to ask for some sample reviews.
+Before you begin reviewing, please feel free to ask for some sample reviews.
 We will email you these samples along with your paper.
 These samples should help you to get ready for your own reviews and help to ensure that all of the reviewers are on the same page.

-Mentoring: If you are new to reviewing, please let us know.
+If you are new to reviewing, please let us know.
 We can put you in touch with an experienced reviewer to act as a mentor for you.
 Else, the editor will personally help you.
 Also, if you are an experienced reviewer interested in being a mentor, please let us know.